huggingface/datasets/datasets/cedr/README.md

 The GitHub repository which houses this dataset has an Apache License 2.0.

 ### Citation Information

-If you have found our results helpful in your work, feel free to cite our publication and this repository as
+If you have found our results helpful in your work, feel free to cite our publication.
+This is an updated version of the dataset, the collection and preparation of which is described here:
 ```
 @article{sboev2021data,
   title={Data-Driven Model for Emotion Detection in Russian Texts},